The Best Way to Gain Muscle Mass: How to Construct the Ideal Muscle-Building Workout

 Know When To Stop

 However, although you need to train hard, don't go overboard.
-Training to failure (or, worse still, doing forced reps) too often will only exhaust your central nervous system, and if your CNS is burnt out you won't be building any muscle any time soon.
+If you train to failure (or, worse still, do forced reps) too often you will only exhaust your central nervous system.
+And if your CNS is burnt out you won't be building any muscle any time soon.

-So a good way to do it is to start with a weight that you could do 7 or 8 reps with, but just do 3 sets of 5 (after your work-up sets).
-Build up to 3 sets of 8 and then increase the weight a little and drop back to 5 reps.
+So a good way to do it is to start with a weight that you could do 7 or 8 reps with, but just do 3 sets of 5 (after your warm-up sets).
+Build up to 3 sets of 8 and then increase the weight a little and drop back to 3 sets of 5.
 Continue to advance in this manner for as long as you can; but if your progress stalls reduce the weight a little and build back up again.
 By cycling your intensity in this way you'll be able to make progress for much longer, without encountering that dreaded plateau.

 It's also important to get your workouts done relatively quickly.
-So you should aim to finish in an hour or less.
-If you train for much longer than this your testosterone levels will drop off and your cortisol levels will increase.
+So you should aim to finish within about an hour.
+If you train for much longer than this your testosterone and growth hormone levels will drop off and your cortisol levels will increase.
 High cortisol levels cause muscle loss and fat deposition, which is the last thing you want.

 And finally, take a short break from training occasionally.
 This is not so important when you are just starting out, but when you've been training a while you'll benefit from taking a week or so off three or four times per year.
-This allows your body to rest and recuperate so you'll make better progress when you return to training again.
+This allows your body to fully recuperate from all the hard work you've been doing, so you'll make better progress when you return to training again.

 These then are the main principles you need to know in order to construct an effective workout program; and training in the way described here is without doubt the best way to gain muscle mass for the vast majority of people.
-Add to this a good muscle building diet that provides you with a calorie surplus and sufficient protein, and ensure you get sufficient rest and sleep, and you’ll finally be able to achieve the results you’ve been looking for.
+Add to this a good muscle building diet that provides you with a calorie surplus and sufficient protein (about 0.8 - 1.0g per pound of bodyweight per day), and ensure you get sufficient rest and sleep, and you’ll finally be able to achieve the results you’ve been looking for.